CedricFauth/c-client-flask-server-test/README.md

-# Web Tutorial: C Client and Python Web Server
+# A Web Tutorial: C Client and Python Web Server

 A Tutorial/Example of how you can write a web client in C that connects to any web server using an encrypted https connection.
 Furthermore, we're going to write a Flask web server and deploy it using Nginx.
 We'll also generate self-signed certificates for test purposes.